-Restorative Justice, on the other hand, places the victim at the center of the process and seeks to address the impact and harm of a crime.
-It encourages offender accountability to repair the harm they have caused to the victim(s), the families, and the community.
-It promotes collaboration between the victim, the offender, and the community.
-It encourages offender re-integration and provides opportunities for direct or indirect dialogue between the victim, offender, and community.
-As offenders take responsibility for restitution and meet their obligation to the victim and the community, they begin to see the impact of their choices.
+Restorative Justice places the victim at the center of the process and seeks to address the impact and harm of a crime.
+It encourages accountability to repair the harm they have caused to the victim(s), the families, and the community.
+It promotes collaboration between the victim, the responsible person, and the community.
+It encourages reintegration and provides opportunities for direct or indirect dialogue between the victim, the person responsible for harm, and the community.
+As people responsible for harming take responsibility for restitution and meet their obligation to the victim and the community, they begin to see the impact of their choices.
 This victim-centered approach aims to restore wholeness to those impacted by crime, materially, mentally, and emotionally.
-Importantly, it also seeks to address the root causes of crime.

 This underlying harm comes in many forms: interpersonal trauma, social disadvantage, institutionalized racism, and systemic bias.
 These factors can contribute to mental health concerns, addiction, and more.
 Unless we address this unresolved trauma and these other exacerbating factors, the tendency to re-offend will remain.
-Punishing people by locking them away in an environment that further traumatizes them does not promote social good, nor does it improve public safety.
+Punishing people by locking them away in an environment that further traumatizes them does not promote social good or improve public safety.

 Prison Yoga Project offers a Restorative Justice practice that focuses on recovery from trauma, development of resilience, and cultivation of empathy, compassion, and personal responsibility.
-Our evidence-supported, trauma-informed approach to yoga and mindfulness supports people to face and release unresolved trauma safely and effectively.
+Our evidence-supported, trauma-informed approach to yoga and mindfulness supports people in facing and releasing unresolved trauma safely and effectively.
 We provide resources and tools for recognizing and reducing aggression, impulsivity, reactivity, and despair.